-2001 Two foreign-bred horses run in the Japanese Derby for
+2001 Two foreign-bred horses run in the Japanese Derby for the first time.

 Stay Gold, Eishin Preston and Agnes Digital have respective G1 victories in the Hong Kong Vase, Hong Kong Mile and Hong Kong Cup.

 2002 Eishin Preston wins HK's Audemars Piguet Queen Elizabeth II Cup (G1).